 She is a past Rotary International Scholar, has been exhibited and honored with multiple design awards, and has work in the permanent collection of the RISD Museum of Art.
 Her extensive client list as principal of eyedear studio includes: Baltimore Museum of Art, Johns Hopkins University, Taproot Foundation, Polaris Project, and First Night/First Works.
 She holds pride in her extraordinary stamina for visiting museums.

-In this 8-week part-time course, students learn the tools, theory, and practical techniques needed to create visually stunning designs.
+In this 8-week part-time or 1-week accelerated course, students learn the tools, theory, and practical techniques needed to create visually stunning designs.

 Getting Started with Adobe Illustrator